iwsif/Python_for_ETHICAL_HACKING/README.md

 **Find web domain.**

-*You need a dictionary with possible domain names for this program.
+*You need a dictionary with possible domain names for this program.*

- [pip3 install requests && chmod -x FILENAME && chmod u+x FILENAME] \\// Type ./ or python3 to extract the program See --help for program info*
+ *pip3 install requests && chmod -x FILENAME && chmod u+x FILENAME.*

+ *\\// Type >> ./ or python3 to extract the program.See --help for program info.*

 _________________________________________________________________________________________________________________________________________________________________